-When most people think of youth concussions, high school football and soccer come to mind.
-But in reality, concussions impact kids of all ages and activity levels, including infants and toddlers.
+Concussions impact kids of all ages and activity levels, including babies and toddlers.

 - Any persistent behavior change, such as irritability or distractedness